suraj-mohapatra/java-maven-all-in-one/README.md

-# java-maven-all-in-one
+# Java Maven All-In-One

-A Maven project that makes use of  of popular Maven plugins
+This is a Java Maven project that makes use of popular Maven plugins